Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Preliminaries

-From Lemma \ref{embedding} follows that every Lipschitz polyhedron $(X,d_X)$ can be mapped Lipschitz homeomorphically and (simplexwise) affinely onto a closed subset of a Euclidean space.\\\\ \textbf{Riemannian Structure on a polyhedron.} The class of domains that we consider for our harmonic maps are Riemannian polyhedra.
+The class of domains that we consider for our harmonic maps are Riemannian polyhedra.
 A Riemannian polyhedron is a Lipschitz polyhedron $(X,d)$ such that for some triangulation $T = (K, \theta)$, there exist a measurable Riemannian metric $g^s=g_{ij}dx^idx^j$ on each maximal simplex $s$ of $i(|K|)$ ($i$ as in Lemma \ref{embedding}), which satisfies

 almost everywhere in standard coordinate in the simplex $s$.
 Here the constant $\Lambda$ is independent of a given simplex.
 The distance $d^g_X$ on $X$ is an intrinsic distance with respect to the metric $g$, meaning that $d^g=d_X^g$ is the infimal length of admissible path joining $x$ to $y$.
 Actually $(X,d^g)$ is a length space.
 The detailed definition is somewhat subtle and we refer to \cite{F01}, for a careful discussion of Riemannian polyhedra.